Things to consider before settling in Hua Hin

 From another blogging couple: A different opinion of Hua Hin.

-Accommodation: I’ve previously written about accommodation in Bangkok and how expensive it is finding good quality furnished apartments for the 1-3 month traveller.
+I’ve previously written about accommodation in Bangkok and how expensive it is finding good quality furnished apartments for the 1-3 month traveller.
 Hua Hin was no different.
 We rented an Airbnb apartment and paid USD 1000 for 5 weeks (that comes to USD 800/month).
-You can find slightly cheaper options on Airbnb – but make sure to negotiate with the owner (as I described in the comment section of the link above).
+If you sign up to Airbnb using this link you’ll save $45 CAD (approx. $35 US) on your first stay.